 Originalist, textualist, strict constructionist, use any term you want.

-So you want somebody in that mold, not in the mold of Anthony Kennedy, who was notoriously this the swing.
+So you want somebody in that mold, not in the mold of Anthony Kennedy, who was notoriously the swing.

 You never knew which way he was going to go.

-Uh and the White House has a huge advantage here because they're experienced in already guiding a nominee successfully through the process in the U.S. Senate.
+And the White House has a huge advantage here because they're experienced in already guiding a nominee successfully through the process in the U.S. Senate.

 And they already had a list.

-Uh many people thought he'd do it last term.
+Many people thought he'd do it last term.

-He didn't, he did it this term.
+He did it this term.

 David Schoen, David, let me get to you.

-This is just too big a day here, too big a news, and uh we want to go over the plethora of topics that uh literally now potentially covered as a result of Justice Kennedy retiring.
+And we want to go over the plethora of topics that literally are now potentially covered as a result of Justice Kennedy retiring.

-But no, I hear you.
+No, I hear you.

-Listen, you know, you ask Jay Seculow, um, he might be the next nominee, frankly, but he certainly would know who it might be.
+He might be the next nominee, frankly, but he certainly would know who it might be.

 Except I'm too old.